FAQ's - Divorce Attorney San Antonio TX Answers

 Does my spouse have to agree to the divorce?

-No. A spouse only needs to have notice of the divorce, which is done through service of the citation and petition for divorce.
-If your spouse does not agree with the divorce or an issue in the case, for example, the division of property or the custody and care of the children, you can request a hearing or trial before a judge, or with regard to specific issues, a jury.
-It is highly recommended that you hire an attorney to represent you if you have reason to believe that you and your spouse will be unable to reach an agreement.
+No. A spouse only needs to have notice of the divorce, which is done through service of the citation (i.e., notice of the lawsuit) and petition (i.e., request) for divorce.
+If your spouse does not agree with the divorce or how an issue should be addressed, such as the division of property or the custody and care of the children, you can request a trial before a judge, or depending on the issues, a jury.
+It is highly recommended that you hire an experienced and knowledgeable attorney to represent you if you have reason to believe that you and your spouse will be unable to reach an agreement on all issues in your divorce.

 Back to Top